OneCX Local Environment - Getting Started - Run OneCX locally

 If you are using Windows with WSL2, please restart WSL2 after modifying the hosts and check if the entries were automatically added to the WSL2 hosts file located at /etc/hosts.
 If not, please add the entries manually to the WSL2 hosts file as well.

-Preparing OneCX Local Env for use on Apple Silicon devices
+Preparing OneCX Local Environment for use on Apple Silicon devices

-To be able to run OneCX Local Env on Apple Silicon devices, the images specified in versions/<selected-version>/.env have to be adjusted slightly.
+To be able to run OneCX Local Environment on Apple Silicon devices, the images specified in versions/<selected-version>/.env have to be adjusted slightly.

 Please open the file and adjust each OneCX image to use the main tag instead of main-native.
 For example, change: ONECX_SHELL_BFF=${DOCKER_REPO}/onecx-shell-bff:main-native to ONECX_SHELL_BFF=${DOCKER_REPO}/onecx-shell-bff:main.
 This will ensure that Docker Compose uses OneCX’s JVM-based images which support the ARM architecture used by Apple Silicon devices.